zero-one-group/geni/README.md

      ;; returns a seq of seqs - must zipmap with col names to get maps
 ```

 Geni handles all the interop in the background - `(collect dataframe)` returns a seq of maps, where the keys are keywordised and nested structs are collected as nested maps.
-Creating and collecting arbitrarily nested maps become trivial:
+Collecting deeply nested structs as maps becomes straightforward:

 ```clojure
 (-> dataframe